New Jersey Launches Bold Initiative to Lead in Ethical and Innovative AI Adoption

 In News

-UPDATE — SEPTEMBER 2025: Since New Jersey’s AI Task Force Report was delivered to Governor Phil Murphy in July 2024, the state has moved into an implementation phase, gradually rolling out many of the recommendations while maintaining the original framework as its guiding blueprint.
+Since NJ’s AI Task Force Report was delivered to Governor Phil Murphy, the state has moved into an implementation phase.

 Education and workforce initiatives have gained traction, with the Department of Education awarding new AI Education Grants to expand Career and Technical Education programs.
 The My Career NJ platform, connected to NJ Career Navigator, has been upgraded with more sophisticated AI-powered job recommendations.
 Pilot reskilling programs for low-income and displaced workers have added apprenticeships and short courses in partnership with state universities.